-JURISDICTION AND VENUE
+JURISDICTION AND VENUE.

-- 10. This Court has jurisdiction in this case arising under Article III of the United States Constitution and 28 U.S.C. §1331 because of claims arising under the Exchange Act. - 11.
-This Court also has jurisdiction over all causes of action asserted herein pursuant to 28 U.S.C. §1332 in that plaintiff is not a citizen of the United States and defendants are citizens of different states and the amount in controversy exceeds \$75,000, exclusive of interest and costs.
+- 10. This Court has jurisdiction over all causes of action asserted herein pursuant to 28 U.S.C. §1332.
+Plaintiff is a citizen of California.
+On information and belief, as detailed further below, none of the defendants are citizens of California.
+The amount in controversy exceeds \$75,000, exclusive of interest and costs.
 This Court has supplemental jurisdiction pursuant to 28 U.S.C. §1367(a) over all other claims that are so related to claims in the action within such original jurisdiction that they form part of the same case or controversy under Article III of the United States Constitution.
-This action is not a collusive action designed to confer jurisdiction on a court of the United States that it would not otherwise have. - 12.
-This Court has jurisdiction over each defendant named herein because each defendant is either a corporation that conducts business in and maintains operations in this District, or is an individual who has sufficient minimum contacts with this District so as to render the exercise of jurisdiction by the District courts permissible under traditional notions of fair play and substantial justice.
+This action is not a collusive action designed to confer jurisdiction on a court of the United States that it would not otherwise have. - 11.
+This Court has jurisdiction over each defendant named herein because each defendant is either a corporation that conducts business in and maintains operations in this District ( $see \P 14, 29$ ), or is an individual who has sufficient minimum contacts with this District so as to render the exercise of jurisdiction by the District courts permissible under traditional notions of fair play and substantial justice ( $see \P 15-28$ ). - 12.
+Venue is proper in this district because FSC, the nominal party on whose behalf this action is brought, maintains its principal executive officers in this District.
+Additionally, venue is proper in this District because a substantial portion of the transactions and wrongs complained of herein, including the defendants' primary participation in the wrongful acts detailed herein, occurred in this District, and the relevant documents and sources of proof relevant to this action are located in this District.